bjyoung/Level-Up/Kotlin Style Guide.md

 ### Source File Names

-- For Kotlin files, use PascalCase and the `.kt` extension
+- Use PascalCase and the `.kt` extension
   - If there is only one top-level class in the file, then name the file after the class
   - If there are multiple top-level declarations, then choose an applicable name
-- For resource files, use lowercase alphanumeric and underscores only

 ### Package Names